 Cervical cancer is also a common form of cancer among women.
 In its early stages, the tumor may not produce any noticeable symptoms but it can be detected through regular cervical smears.
 If left undiagnosed and untreated, it may metastasize and become a fatal disease.

-As cervical cancer is associated with early sexual activity, once you have started your sex life, you should go in for a cervical screening regularly.
+As cervical cancer is associated with sexual activity, once you have started your sex life, you should go in for regular cervical cancer screening.
 The Cervical Screening Programme of the DH offers cervical screening service to women aged 25 or above who have ever had sexual intercourse.
+In addition, the three Women Wellness Satellites of the Primary Healthcare Commission provide cervical screening service to eligible women aged 64 or below according to their individual needs and risk assessment by doctors.

 Osteoporosis is a condition of reduced bone density with increased susceptibility to fractures.
 Since osteoporosis is associated with a reduction in oestrogen, women after menopause or oophorectomy are at higher risk.
 Increase your intake of calcium, a healthy diet and adequate exercise can help prevent the disease.